Skip to content

 Josh Pugh

-Josh Pugh is the founder of America Josh, the largest community for Australians living in the United States — a network of 75,000+ members across all 50 states, including the acquired Australians in the USA and Aussies International communities.
-Originally from South Australia, Josh moved to New York in 2017 and became a US citizen in October 2025.
-He's also the President of Variety – the Children's Charity of New York, and Founder & CEO of Fortnight Digital.
-Josh lives in the New York area with his wife Stacey and two sons, Danny and Liam.View Author posts
+Josh Pugh is the founder and CEO of America Josh, the largest community for Australians living in the United States — a network of more than 75,000 members across all 50 states, grown in part through the acquisition of the Australians in the USA and Aussies International communities.
+Originally from South Australia, Josh moved to New York in 2017 and became a US citizen in October 2025 — so the advice he publishes comes from having personally navigated the whole journey, from the E-3 visa to citizenship.
+Through America Josh he has written hundreds of practical, first-hand guides on moving to and living in the US: visas and immigration, taxes, healthcare, banking, housing and settling into life in New York City.
+Josh is also President of Variety – the Children's Charity of New York and Founder & CEO of Fortnight Digital.
+He lives in the New York area with his wife Stacey and their two sons, Danny and Liam.View Author posts

 1 thought on “Australian’s End of Financial Year: What You Must Not Forget as an Expat in America”